amsayeed/obsidean-helper/README.md

 2. **System Design**: Start with Architecture Canvas
 3. **Project Planning**: Use Project Planning Canvas
 4. **Process Documentation**: Try Data Pipeline Canvas

+### JSON Documentation Workflow
+1. Copy API response
+2. Use JSON Formatter with "Nested Tables"
+3. Document each table's purpose
+4. Link tables in your knowledge base

+### Database Documentation Workflow
+1. Export schema from dbdiagram.io
+2. Use "Visual Table" format
+3. Fill in descriptions and mappings
+4. Create linked notes for each table

 ## 🤝 Contributing